When you use the

 PlotAsMagnitudePhase property in the object or

-the Plot as Magnitude and Phase property on the block.
+the Magnitude and Phase property on the block.

 The Settings button opens the settings window which allows you to customize the x-axis, y-limits, plot labels, and signal colors.